kimdukgyoo/kimdukgyoo.github.io/index.md

-## WARNING: THIS IS NOT UP-TO-DATE.
-I CREATED THIS PAGE FOR USING IT AFTER I MOVE TO GERMANY.

 ## Hello.

 I am an applied microeconomist and I conduct lab and field experiments to understand how individuals' economic decisions are affected by other-regarding preferences such as altruism, trust, fairness concern, reciprocity, retaliation, and status seeking.

 * I usually go by 'Duk,' by pronouncing 'DOOK' quickly.
 * Want to enunciate my first name, 'Duk Gyoo'?  <a href="/howtopronouncemyname.mp3" target="_blank">Click to listen</a>

-## Upcoming schedules
+## Upcoming schedules (Otherwise I will be in Mannheim.)
-- 7/11, Seoul, Yonsei Young Economists Workshop
-- 7/19, Sejong City, KAEA-KIPF Conference
+- 9/26--10/2, Pasadena CA, Irvine CA
+- 11/2--11/10, Kingston ON, Montreal QC, Amherst MA

 <!--
 Text can be **bold**, _italic_, or ~~strikethrough~~.